Event Causality Is Key to Computational Story Understanding: Introduction

 \section{Introduction}

-Stories manifest in various forms in modern society, such as myths, fables, gossips, comic books, bedtime rituals for children, and million-dollar productions on the silver screen.
+Stories manifest in various forms in modern society, such as myths, fables, gossip, comic books, bedtime rituals for children, and million-dollar theatrical productions.
 Stories are theorized to play crucial roles in civilization, from building collective identities \cite{bruce_lincoln_myth:1999} to familiarizing readers with social skills \cite{oatley2008}.
-Research on computational story generation \cite{yang2022re3,guan2020knowledge,hong2023visual,xie2022psychology,ammanabrolu2021automated} and understanding \cite{xu2022fairytaleqa, andrus2022enhanced,dong2023corrpus,2022tvshowguess,du2021learning} has gained traction in recent years.
+Research on computational story generation \cite{guan2020knowledge,ammanabrolu2021automated,xie2022psychology,yang2022re3,hong2023visual,yang-etal-2023-doc} and understanding \cite{du2021learning,xu2022fairytaleqa, andrus2022enhanced,2022tvshowguess,dong2023corrpus} has gained traction in recent years.

+Converging evidence points to the information value of event causality in story understanding.
+Cognitive science indicates that humans heavily rely on event causality in story comprehension \citep{fletcher1988causal, graesser200310}, as reflected by experiments on event recall and prediction \citep{trabasso1985causal,keefe1993time}.
+Intuitively, causal relations affect story understanding and value judgements.
+Story events at the end of properly linked causal chains may appear believable (\eg{} the deaths of Romeo and Juliet), even though the events may be unusual.
+Based on the causes of events, we make moral judgments and assign blame.
+For instance, the revenge of Hamlet is caused by his uncle murdering his father and hence may be considered just.

-Converging evidence points to the importance of event causality in story understanding.
-In cognitive science, researchers postulate that event causality plays a significant role in human story comprehension \citep{fletcher1988causal, graesser200310}.
-For example, story events involved in more causal connections are better memorized \citep{trabasso1985causal,van1996children, tillman2020children}.
-In the symbolic approach to computational story generation, human-crafted knowledge about event causality is extensively used \cite{Meehan-TaleSpin-1976, young1994decomposition, li2010offline, soo2016generate, porteous2011controlling}.
-However, event causal relations rarely appear in deep learning-based methods for story understanding (though there are a few attempts to use them in story generation \citep{ammanabrolu2021automated,ye2022neural,TattleTale2022,Kelly-AIIDE-2023}, possibly due to the difficulty in acquiring causal relation knowledge for arbitrary events in an open-world setting.
+The symbolic AI approach to computational story generation also makes extensive use of human-crafted event causal relations \cite{Meehan-TaleSpin-1976, young1994decomposition, li2010offline, porteous2011controlling,soo2016generate}.
+Anecdotally, merely adding the word ``causal'' to the ChatGPT prompt of \citet{wang2023chatgpt} leads to a 3\% relative boost in story evaluation (\S \ref{sec:story_eval}).
+However, event causal relations are rarely utilized by deep learning-based methods for story understanding, possibly due to the difficulty in identifying event causal relations in an open-world setting.